youkaicountry/yknytt/README.md

 #### Export settings

-To properly export, *.raw must be included in the export filters
+To properly export, "*.raw, knytt/worlds/*" must be included in the export filters

 ### Playing